SignalProducer

 Warning

-events on inner signals will be treated likecompleted
+interruptedevents on inner signals will be treated likecompletedevents on inner signals.Declaration

 Swift

-public func flatten(_ strategy: FlattenStrategy) -> SignalProducer<Value.Value, Value.Error>
+public func flatten(_ strategy: FlattenStrategy) -> SignalProducer<Value.Value, Value.Error>Parameters

 -